-- Act as liaison between the providers and general public in their area and the STAB and the Division for exchanging information about trauma system issues and developing an area-wide consensus.
+- Acts as liaison between the providers and general public in their area and the STAB and the Division for exchanging information about trauma system issues and developing an area-wide consensus.

-- Participate in the promotion and function of the implemented area trauma system plan by making recommendations to the Division and the area trauma care providers.
+- Participates in the promotion and function of the implemented area trauma system plan by making recommendations to the Division and the area trauma care providers.

 Emergency Medical Services for Children (EMSC) Committee

-- Establish statewide adoption of standards, policies and pediatric guidelines.
+- Establishes statewide adoption of standards, policies and pediatric guidelines.

-- Analyze data related to injury prevention and illness.
+- Analyzes data related to injury prevention and illness.

-- Monitor the EMSC Program and recommend improvements.
+- Monitors the EMSC Program and recommend improvements.

-- Advise health care facilities and other providers.
+- Advises health care facilities and other providers.

-- Promote activities that ensure optimal delivery of care.
+- Promotes activities that ensure optimal delivery of care.

-- Advise the EMS and Trauma Systems Section on best methods to enact legislation and accomplish grant objectives.
+- Advises the EMS and Trauma Systems Section on best methods to enact legislation and accomplish grant objectives.